51r/terraform-variables/README.md

 terraform apply
 ```

-* Once you confirm the plan execution you can check your random_id with the following command:
+* Once you confirm the plan execution you can check your random_pet with the following command:
 ```
 terraform show
 ```